jina-ai/finetuner/docs/advanced-topics/negative-mining.md

 ## Summary

-Metric Learning and Triplets are extremely useful for fine-tuning models for similarity search.
+Metric Learning and triplets are extremely useful for fine-tuning models for similarity search.
-Easy Triplets have little impact on improving the model.
+Easy triplets have little impact on improving the model.
-Consider using semi-hard/hard Triplets for model tuning.
+Consider using semi-hard/hard triplets for model tuning.